 At Rochester, his group pioneered catalyst development for CO₂ conversion and is now at the forefront of integrating large language models and pulsed Joule heating into materials discovery.
 His work spans fundamental catalysis, in situ spectroscopy, and AI-guided experimentation.
 In 2026 he was appointed to the Early Career Board of EES Catalysis (Royal Society of Chemistry).

 B.S.
 Chemical Engineering, University of Rochester.
 Undergraduate research at Cornell and Brookhaven National Lab sparked his interest in AI-driven catalyst design.
 Focuses on NLP-based catalyst discovery for CO₂ valorization.
-Co-author on 2023 ACS Catalysis paper.
+Co-author on 2025 Langmuir paper.

 Chemical Engineering, Class of 2028.
 Research interests and bio coming soon.